75th Ranger Regiment: Creation of 3rd and 4th Ranger Battalions

 With the success of the 1st Ranger Battalion during the Tunisian campaign, Darby requested that the Rangers be expanded to a full Regiment.
 The request was granted.
 The 3rd and 4th Ranger Battalions were authorized shortly after and were trained and led by veteran officers and NCOs from the 1st Battalion.
 After getting the "green light" to expand, Darby ran into a problem: the Rangers only took volunteers.
 Darby, knowing that the best man for the job was not always a volunteer, sought out men around Oran.
 Although he was still limited in that he could only accept volunteers, he began to find ways around this.
 For instance, he began to give speeches, put up posters, and encourage his officers to scout around for eligible candidates.
 By June 1943, the three Ranger battalions were fully operational.
 1st Rangers were still under Colonel Darby; the 3rd Rangers under Major Herman Dammer, and the 4th Rangers commanded by Major Roy Murray.

 1st and 4th Ranger Battalions were paired together and placed with General Terry Allen's 1st Division to spearhead the American landings of the Sicily campaign.
 Landing outside Gela, the Rangers took the town just after midnight, starting off the Battle of Gela.
 They held Gela, enduring 50 hours of constant attack by enemy artillery, tank, and air forces.

 Following their success, the two Ranger battalions were then ordered to take the town of Butera, a fortress suspended on the 1319 ft high edge of the cliff at Butera beach.
 After almost withdrawing from the battle, and requesting artillery to level the city, a platoon of Rangers volunteered to breach its defenses.
-Two privates, John See and John Constantine, sneaked in behind enemy lines and tricked the Italians and Germans into surrendering the city.
+Two privates, John See and John Constantine, snuck in behind enemy lines and tricked the Italians and Germans into surrendering the city.

 Meanwhile, the 3rd Ranger Battalion headed out into the area of Agrigento, where they marched through Campobello, Naro, and Favara, successfully occupying each town.
 The 3rd then took the town of Porto Empedocle.

 Colonel Darby was awarded the Distinguished Service Cross and was promoted by General George Patton; however, Darby, wanting to be closer to his men, turned down this promotion.